WebReflection/ready/README.md

 Philosophy took over, so that in October 2016 there was a follow up attempt to [bring `document.{parsed,contentLoaded,loaded} promises`](https://github.com/whatwg/html/pull/1936) to every browsers.

-That resulted as pretty much nothing for 3 years but I am bit tired of philosophy.
-That's why.
+That resulted into pretty much **nothing for 3 years**, that's why.

 ## improvements ?